What Are the Dangers of Pesticide-Laced Marijuana?

 Yes, there are pesticides in some varieties of marijuana.

-In 2013, a study in the Journal of Toxicology analyzed the potency of pesticides in legal marijuana at a medicinal dispensary in California.
-Their findings brought to light a potential health concern for many people; many of the chemicals present on cannabis buds directly transferred into marijuana smoke.
-In fact, the study concluded that the high levels of pesticide residue present significant health complications for cannabis smokers.
+A recent study in the Journal of Toxicology analyzed the potency of pesticides in legal marijuana at a medicinal dispensary in California.
+Their research brought to light a potential health concern: Many chemicals present on cannabis buds directly transferred into marijuana smoke.

 The Dangers of Smoking Pesticides

-Which chemicals are marijuana growers using on their plants?
-According to a report from NBC News, one common chemical is a fungicide called myclobutanil.
-This is a common pesticide, most often used to keep fungi from growing on grapes.
+For example, to prevent pests, cannabis growers use a chemical called myclobutanil.
+This is a common fungicide, most often used to keep fungi from growing on grapes.